-Train, Communicate and Build Relationships
+Onboard, Communicate and Build Relationships

 Think of the tasks that you are automating, and plan how you are going to communicate your instructions ahead of time.
-Do not jot down instructions in a quick email, and expect your VA to know how to fill in the blanks.
-If you think it’s hard guessing what your boss wants in a regular job, think about how tricky it can be for a person to guess who doesn’t have the benefit of body language and water cooler conversation to glean additional context.
+Do not jot down instructions in a quick email, and expect the VA to know how to fill in the blanks.
+If you think it’s hard guessing what a boss wants in a regular job, think about how tricky it can be for a person to guess who doesn’t have the benefit of body language and water cooler conversation to glean additional context.
 Spend the time creating detailed manuals about how you want to get things done if you really want to maximize this relationship.

 For example, if you are hiring a VA to handle your returns and exchanges, create a step-by-step guide to the procedure with the apps and logins needed to complete the task head to toe.

 Your checklist for exchanging an item will look something like this: